DevOpsBootcamp/website/source/frameworks.rst

 .. ifnotslides::

-    This one is fairly self-explanitory.
+    This one is fairly self-explanatory.
 GET requests don't change anything on the server's side, DELETE requests delete the requested resource, etc.
     The GET method is called *nullipotent* (no side effects), and the PUT and DELETE methods are called *idempotent* (no side effects if the request is